aerotoad/neboa/docs/guide/getting-started.md

 console.log(user) // { name: 'John Doe', age: 42 }
 ```

-As you can see Nebra is very simple to use, and it provides a fully sincronous API, so you don't need to worry about callbacks or promises.
+As you can see Neboa is very simple to use, and it provides a fully sincronous API, so you don't need to worry about callbacks or promises.

 According to [better-sqlite3](https://github.com/WiseLibs/better-sqlite3), the fully syncronous API provides better concurrency than an async API.